hsghori/CS-Notes/python-notes.md

 The first thing you need to do is [download Python](https://www.python.org/downloads/) (if you haven't done so already).
 Keep in mind that some operating systems have Python pre-installed, but even so it's a good idea to install the latest version.
 Once you've installed Python there are three major types of environments you can choose for Python programming.

 - Text Editor / Terminal \
 This is the most bare-bones environment, but also (in my opinion) the best environment for the beginner.
-Basically you write your code in a text editor (like Notepad, Notepad++, Sublime Text, Vim, Emacs, etc) and use the terminal to execute the code.
-I've included a brief introduction to using the terminal below.
+Basically you write your code in a text editor (like Notepad, Notepad++, Sublime Text, Vim, Emacs,etc) and use the terminal to execute the code.
+If you are unfamiliar with the command line / terminal you may want to stay away from this and use an IDE.
 - Integrated Development Environment \
 An IDE is an all in one programming suite.
-They come in many different langauges and flavors but their main features are that they have built in tools like syntax hilighting, autocompletion, automation of "boilerplate" code, and a compiler / interpreter.
+They come in many different languages and flavors but their main features are that they have built in tools like syntax highlighting, autocompletion, automation of "boilerplate" code, and a compiler / interpreter.
 Beginners typically like IDEs, but if used incorrectly they can become something of a crutch.
 For Python I recommend Spyder or PyCharm.
 - Jupyter Notebook \\
 A Jupyter Notebook is a tool used in scientific computing and education which allows for inline output and documentation.
 Basically it allows you to write code and text together in a "notebook" style.
 It is very similar to the Text Editor / Terminal option in terms of features, but it can be a bit messy to start up.
 Note that you need to use the terminal to launch a jupyter notebook though you don't need it for anything else in this environment.

-The text editor / terminal and IDE options are available for all mainstream languages - the Jupyter notebook is limitted to a few languages and is mainly used for Python.
+The text editor / terminal and IDE options are available for all mainstream languages - the Jupyter notebook is limited to a few languages and is mainly used for Python.

 # Basics of Python Syntax